AliAlbadawe/landing-page/README.md

 ---

-Tried my best to write the minimal codes number required to match taks required.
-To make it the project readable and easy to navigate.
+Tried my best to write the minimal codes number required to match tasks required.
+To make it readable and easy to navigate.